 I know the conversations our country is having about how we treat sexual assault victims are important.
 I know someone could dig into the details of Cecil’s case and write a compelling post about how awful the crime was and how it impacted Cecil’s victim.
 I’ve seen responses like that to litigation we’ve filed in Cecil’s case.
 I get it.

-All I’m trying to say really trying to say is that people can change.
+All I’m really trying to say is that people can change.
 Kids can change.
 I’ve seen it.
 How long do we punish someone for something they did as a child?
 What does it say about our society that we lock up our children in cages for life without concern for their rehabilitation?
 I believe we can do better.
 We must do better.

 Hanson, RK, Thornton, D, Helmus, L-M, & Babchishin, KM.
 (2016).
 What sexual recidivism rates should be associated with Static-99R and Static-2002R scores?
 Sexual Abuse: A Journal of Research and Treatment, 28(3), 218-252; Hanson, RK, & Morton-Bourgon, KE.
 (2009).
 The accuracy of recidivism risk assessments for sexual offenders: A metaanalysis of 118 prediction studies.
 Psychological Assessment, 21, 1-21; Hanson, RK, & Bussière, MT.
 (1998).
 Predicting relapse: A meta-analysis of sexual offender recidivism studies.
 Journal of Consulting and Clinical Psychology, 66(2), 348-362. doi:10.1037/0022-006X.66.2.348; Hanson, RK, Harris, AJR, Letourneau, E, Helmus, LM, & Thornton, D. (2018).
 Reductions in risk based on time offense free in the community: Once a sexual offender, not always a sexual offender.
 Psychology, Public Policy and Law, 24(1), 48-63. doi:10.1037/law0000135.